thomasmarwitz/insert-license-header/README.md

 The end year is automatically set to the current year (`--use-current-year` is activated automatically when `--dynamic-years` is present).

-The argument `--license-filepath` can be omitted, the license header then defaults to the one specified in this repository at `pre_commit_insert_qc_license/LICENSE.header`, this is currently set to a default QuantCo license.
+Add argument `--license-base64` to include a license not via a file but through a `base64`` encoded string that is passed as value for this argument.
+Obtain your license `base64` encoded string with `cat LICENSE.txt | base64`.
-Including a LICENSE file from your local repository via `--license-filepath` overrides the default license header.
+Including a license via `--license-base64 {base64string}` overrides the `--license-filepath` option.

 Usage: (in `.pre-commit-config.yaml`)

 ```
 - repo: https://github.com/Quantco/pre-commit-insert-qc-license
-    rev: v1.7.1
+    rev: v1.7.2
     hooks:
       - id: insert-license
         files: \.py$